Laura-Novich-OBW/Tool-Chest/GitHub.md

 ## Description
 GitHub is a platform and cloud-based service for software development and version control that uses Git.
 It follows a distributed version control model and provides access control, task management, bug tracking, and much more for every project.
 ## Learning Curve
 One method of using GitHub is through GitHub's GUI (graphic user interface).
-You can easily learn how to use it by taking GitHub's interactive courses that walk you through all the basics.
+You can learn how to use it by taking GitHub's interactive courses that walk you through all the basics.
+Some commands in GitHub are a bit counter-intuitive, so it may take time getting used to.

 Another method of using GitHub is on a CLI (command line interface).
 This has a steeper learning curve than the GUI and is not as intuitive, but it does provides more features and better help resources.
 ## Cost